Having just visited Paris for the first time, I think spending 4 days in Paris is the ideal amount of time for a great visit!

 Visiting Paris was a dream come true for us.
 It had been on our travel bucket list for years and I’m so pleased that our expectations were far exceeded by reality.

 If you only have a weekend to spend in Paris, check out Dorota’s great itinerary for a weekend in Paris!
+If beautiful castles and chateaus are on your bucket list, check out Brianna’s great article full of details about the best castles and chateaus to visit.

 Feel free to mix up the itinerary for 4 days in Paris to whatever works best for you.
 This structure worked really well for us, so I urge you to give it a try!
 We certainly didn’t see everything – after all, we had to leave something for our next visit and a new Paris 4 day itinerary!